GaijinEntertainment/DagorEngine/prog/dagorInclude/scene/TiledScene_architecture_ref.md

 3. Call `kdtree::make_nodes()` to build a full binary KD-tree
 4. Flatten to leaves-only via `kdtree::leaves_only()`
 5. Rearrange tile's node_index array to match leaf ordering (critical: culling iterates nodes by leaf ranges)
+6. Sort each leaf's node range by disappear distance, DESCENDING (ties by internal index; NaN keys canonicalized to sort first).
+This order is correctness-load-bearing, not a locality nicety: the distance cull early-breaks the leaf scan at the first node whose disappear distance falls below the leaf's conservative distance bound, which requires the non-increasing order. `updateTile` restores it in place when a node's disappear distance changes (see incremental updates below).
-6. Encode per-leaf flags union and max disappear distance into KDNode W components
+7. Encode per-leaf flags union and max disappear distance into KDNode W components

 ### KD-Tree Parameters (tunable)
 - `min_kdtree_nodes_count` = 16 -- minimum nodes to build a KD-tree